Updated 1/13/2026

 Solanine can’t be boiled or cooked away.
 The level is somewhat lower in foods fried at very high temperatures, but that brings its own problems, described later in this article.
 I’m not intent on discouraging you from growing or eating potatoes, but moderate consumption of this popular vegetable and proper preparation make it a healthier indulgence.

 Symptoms of solanine toxicity include vomiting, diarrhea, slow pulse or breathing, low blood pressure, and abdominal pain.
 It can cause coma and death in rare instances, so be very careful with green potatoes.
-If any of the flesh is green after removing the skin, I would discard the potato.
+If any of the flesh is green after removing the skin, discard or compost the potato.

 Step 4: Maintenance